globalavocado/vagrant-nginx-node/README.md

-# Vagrant with nginx and NodeJS
+# Vagrant with Ansible, Nginx and NodeJS

 ## objectives
-The goal is to build a Vagrant box that can deploy two Nginx application servers running a Hello World app in NodeJS.
+This repo can be used to create a Vagrant box, which uses Ansible to deploy two Nginx application servers running a NodeJS 'Hello World' application.
+It includes verification that Nginx is listening on port 80, as well as giving passwordless sudo access to the vagrant user and sudo rights for all members of the admin group.
+Extra care was taken that all actions are [idempotent](https://en.wiktionary.org/wiki/idempotent) and this is largely the case when using Ansible modules.
 Apart from Vagrant, no other software should be needed on the host machine.

 ## steps